-The most notable feature is the three bridges, an iconic signature of Girard-Perregaux, which spans the dial and is similarly formed of titanium with black physical vapour deposition.
+The most notable features are the three bridges, an iconic signature of Girard-Perregaux, which span the dial and are similarly formed of titanium with black physical vapour deposition.
 By paring back the movement, the watchmakers were able to seemingly make the main plate disappear, leaving the illusion of a movement flying within the case – hence the name, Flying Bridges.

 The lower part of the dial is where the lyre-shaped cage of the Tourbillon sits.
 This unique design characteristic can be found on all of the company’s Tourbillons dating back to the 19th century.
 Other notable fine details include a blued hand on the cage to indicate the running seconds and Aston Martin’s name engraved on the vertical flank of the white gold micro-rotor, which features white luminescence that appears blue in restricted light.
 The hours and minutes hands are also finished in this white luminescent treatment for a blue glow.